McMasterRS/lm_CO2024-DRI-Training-Materials/minimal-computing/deployment.md

 2. From the menu go to “Your repositories.”
 3. Click on “New” button to create a new repository.
 4. Select the Owner.
 5. Type the repository name.
-For example, “minima-template”
+For example, “minima-template”.
 6. Check the checkbox to add a README file.
 7. Click on “Create repository” button.